codepr/sol/README.md

 almost all MQTT v3.1.1 commands on linux platform; it relies on EPOLL interface for multiplexing I/O. Development process is documented in this [series of posts](https://codepr.github.io/posts/sol-mqtt-broker).
 **Not for production use**.

+### Features

+It's still a work in progress but it already handles the most of the basic features expected from an MQTT broker.
+It does not leak memory as of now, there's probably some corner cases, not deeply investigated yet.

+- QoS 0, 1, 2 are correctly parsed, 0 and 1 working
+- Retained messages
+- Periodic stats publishing
+- Wildcards (#) on subscriptions
+- Authentication
+- SSL/TLS connections (almost ready)
+- Multiplexing IO shared on multiple threads with separation between accepting, IO operations and processing.

+### To be implemented

+- QoS 2 tracking of pending clients and re-send, already started
+- Session present check and handling, already started
+- Last will & Testament, already started
+- Wildcards (+) on subscriptions
+- Persistence
+- Check on max memory used

+### Maybe

+- MQTT 5.0 support
+- Porting for BSD/MAC osx
+- Scaling (feeling brave?)

 ## Build